-Market risk primarily arises from the Company's short term investments in marketable securities which accounted for approximately 15% of total assets of the Company as at March 31, 2010 (69% at March 31, 2009).
-Further, the Company's holding in one Canadian marketable security accounted for approximately 57% (2009: 33%) of the total short term investment in marketable securities or 9% (2009: 23%) of total assets at March 31, 2010.
+Market risk primarily arises from the Company's short term investments in marketable securities which accounted for approximately 15% of total assets of the Company as at March 31, 2010 (69% as at March 31, 2009).
+Further, the Company's holding in one Canadian marketable security accounted for approximately 57% (2009: 33%) of the total short term investment in marketable securities or 9% (2009: 23%) of total assets as at March 31, 2010.

-The management tries to mitigate this risk by daily monitoring of all its investments by experienced consultants and ensuring that investments are made in companies which are financially stable with viable businesses.
+The Management tries to mitigate this risk by monitoring daily all its investments with experienced consultants and ensuring that investments are made in companies which are financially stable with viable businesses.